trentmilton/trentmilton-site-jekyll/_posts/2016-01-25-xcode-warnings-with-swift.md

 If you want to take this a step further you can add some code snippets to make this process even quicker.

-Just drag the following into the snipped section and put it under the relevant shortcut, I use todo.
+Just drag the following into the snipped section and put it under the relevant shortcut, I use **todo**.

 	// TODO: <#information#>